PrathamKapoor/FinanceDoctor/README.md

   repair retries, and deterministic-template fallback exist so the system degrades gracefully instead of hallucinating.
 Deterministic model behavior is never claimed.
-* **MiniMax Speech 2.8: NOT AVAILABLE through the current GMI Cloud endpoint.**
-  GMI was verified to expose no TTS route (HTTP 404) and no audio models, so spoken answers use the stub/demo audio path.
-Voice input was never offered (no verified speech-to-text endpoint exists) and is not faked.

 ## Razorpay: transparent demo mode